daboynb/daboynb/README.md

 I'm not gonna lie, some projects are being developed with the assistance of ChatGPT.

-With its help, I’m refining scripts and enhancing overall productivity
+With its help, I’m refining scripts and enhancing them.

 ---
 ### 🌟 *My stats* 🌟